chinesedfan/codejam/2019/kickstart/README.md

 #### Problem A. H-index

 Trivial is O(n^2).
 How to count numbers that are larger than X?
 Maintain numbers sortable and use binary search.
-Then solved in O(nlogn).
+Seems solved in O(nlogn).
+In fact, insertions don't cost constant time.

+The official tutorial stores numbers larger than the current answer by heap.
+And you can also solve it by BIT.